hvac-io/hvac-io.github.io/_posts/2014-06-24-bacnet-network-profiling-with-wacnet.md

 be surprising, as learning a new language is always a time consuming endeavour.

+In case you don't know where the REPL is, it's in the REPL section of
+Wacnet:

 ![Wacnet REPL](/images/wacnet-repl.png "Wacnet REPL")

 However, one can easily share little snippets to be used in the REPL.